egsaatucla/egsaatucla.github.io/newsletters/_posts/2015-10-13-newsletter.md

 Volunteers are required to briefly meet on Thursday (time TBA), and will be rewarded eGSA shirts & first dibs on ice-cream!

-We will only be taking 8 volunteers for this event, so if you are interested, <a href="https://docs.google.com/forms/d/1wdjXmYfLfdGI2zeHFQbVc_dQPzSu1q4f16-ROAhzLaQ/viewform">RSVP HERE </a>ASAP!
+We will only be taking 8 volunteers for this event, so if you are interested, <a href="https://docs.google.com/forms/d/1wdjXmYfLfdGI2zeHFQbVc_dQPzSu1q4f16-ROAhzLaQ/viewform" target="_blank">RSVP HERE </a>ASAP!

 =====================================================================